dullroar/ten-steps-to-linux-survival/Step09.md

 > *"You're soaking in it."* - Palmolive commercial

-The biggest issue with bootstrapping into *IX is not the lack of documentation but almost the surplus of it, coupled with a severe "RTFM" attitude by most old-timers toward most newbies.
+The biggest issue with bootstrapping into "UNIX" is not the lack of documentation but almost the surplus of it, coupled with a severe "RTFM" attitude by most old-timers toward most newbies.
 Besides the typical "Google" and "StackOverflow" answers, there are actually lots of very